ginagerace/TravelNetwork/README.md

 # TravelNetwork
 CS 211 Program 6.
 This travel network will use an array of linked lists as its primary storage structure.
+This type of storage structure is typically called an “adjacency list”